clemenshug/fm.index/README.md

-fm.index is an R package providing a fast data structure ([FM Index](https://en.wikipedia.org/wiki/FM-index)) for finding occurrences of string snippets in large libraries of strings.
+fm.index is an R package providing a fast data structure ([FM Index](https://en.wikipedia.org/wiki/FM-index)) for finding occurrences of string snippets in large libraries of strings (corpus).

+Partial string matching can be \~50-fold faster than simple string scans for many real world string collections.
+A given corpus is converted into a compact in-memory FM index representation that can be efficiently queried for partial string matches.

 fm.index wraps the C++ library [SDSL v3](https://github.com/xxsds/sdsl-lite) and uses a [Compressed Suffix